-Now, again, this can vary from dog to dog and lines.
+Now, again, this can vary from dog to dog and line.
 But, if you can expect them to get along if you choose well.
-Again, this is just on a dog to dog basis, so be wary.
+Again, this is just on a dog-to-dog basis, so be wary.

 A small dog with a lot of oomph and a big dog with a lot of ‘go?’
 Yeah, these two were made for each other.
 Both are social creatures with a love of family, and both want to be in the center of attention.

 Though this might cause some friction between them, if the two care about each other enough, then they might fill that social need on their own.